matijakolaric-com/django-music-publisher/docs/introduction.rst

 production music.

 Each DMP installation supports a **single original publisher**.
-It is not intended to be used by administrators or sub-publishers, nor by publishing companies with multiple entities.
+It is not intended to be used by administrators or sub-publishers, nor by publishing companies with multiple entities (including US publishers affiliated with multiple PROs).

 Features
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++